-Permission type Permissions (from least to most privileged) Delegated (work or school account) User.ReadWrite.All, Directory.ReadWrite.All Delegated (personal Microsoft account) Not supported.
-Application User.ReadWrite.All, Directory.ReadWrite.All
+Permission type Permissions (from least to most privileged) Delegated (work or school account) User.ReadWrite.All, Directory.ReadWrite.All Application User.ReadWrite.All, Directory.ReadWrite.All

 Update user

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see Permissions.